26 Easy Exterior Updates to Boost Curb Appeal on a Budget

 Landscape for Curb Appeal

-Smooth the transition between the street and your front steps with our inexpensive landscaping ideas.
-A clear, curved path will move visitors to the home's entry and is pleasing to the eye.
-Surround a walkway with midsize shrubs and flowers; passers-by will notice plant groupings more than individual flowers, making greater streetside impact.
+Smooth the transition between the street and your front steps with a few inexpensive landscaping ideas.
+A clear, curved path directs visitors towards the front door and is pleasing to the eye.
+Surround the walkway with midsize shrubs and flowers; passers-by will notice plant groupings more than individual flowers, making a greater streetside impact.

 Replace Old Walkways

-If a concrete walkway is in bad shape or is just dull as dirt, replace it with a fresh path made entirely of stone or brick.
-Visitors access this front door via square pads of bluestone trimmed with brick.
+If a concrete walkway is in need of repair or just a fresh look, replace it with a fresh path made entirely of stone or brick.
+Here, visitors access the front door via square pads of bluestone trimmed with brick.
 Narrow strips of turfgrass separate the squares, which step up slightly with the change in grade from the street to the house.